 - In this context, National Importance includes consideration of: the potential impact of the research area on the current or future success of the UK economy, whether it will enable the future development of key emerging industry(s), if it makes a clear contribution to meeting key societal challenges facing the UK, and if the research area is key to the health of other research disciplines.

 What is the relationship between the national importance of a project and that of a research area?

 - The national importance of a project is a key element in determining its intrinsic merit, on which it will mainly be assessed.
-It is important to judge the national importance of a project separately to the importance of a research area for the following reasons:

 - Applicants should indicate how their research relates to EPSRC's research areas and strategies in the national importance section of their case for support.
 Many projects will be relevant to more than one EPSRC research area.